khushishahs02/finance-management-system/README.md

 The idea and design are completely mine.
 The UI design and implementation were built with the help of Claude AI — but every decision about what to build, how it should look, and what problem it should solve came from me.

 If MUDRA helps even one person understand their money better, the mission is successful.

+(Small Fact : Mudra is the name of my sister!)

 *— Khushi Shah*